TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/managing-access/manage-api-consumer-organisations.md

 If the **Auto-approve API consumers registering organisation** setting is disabled and the email settings are configured correctly, the admin users will be notified about the new organisation registration request via email.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/new_org_request_email.png" alt="New organisation registration request notification" >}}

-If the **Auto-approve API consumers registering organisation** setting is disabled, the new API Consumer organisations won’t be immediately provisioned.
+<br/><br/>If the **Auto-approve API consumers registering organisation** setting is disabled, the new API Consumer organisations won’t be immediately provisioned.
 As an admin user, you can approve or reject organisation registration requests from the Organisation menu.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/pending_org_registration_admin.png" alt="New organisation registration request view" >}}